Rahul is a movie addict who can never get enough of good films. His all time favorites are Inception, 12 Angry Men, and Scarface.

 The very fact that Nolan, being as young as he was in 2006, pulled something as ambitious as that, cemented his place as one of the best writers and directors of all time.
 In an industry with legends Like David Fincher and Tarantino, this is quite a big achievement.

 Multiple entries of Nolan’s movies might make me seem like his ardent fan, but I don’t mind it.
 His films permeate with off-the-rails originality, so they will find a place in many of my lists.

-The story in this movie takes place in the 16th century where two of the world’s biggest magicians engage in all sorts of scheming, manipulating, and backstabbing in their quest to be the best in the business.
+The story in The Prestige takes place in the 16th century where two of the world’s biggest magicians engage in all sorts of scheming, manipulating, and backstabbing in their quest to be the best in the business.
 Their recklessness, however, only leads to mayhem and carnage as these two collide in a no-holds-barred war.

 This movie unfolds like a Chinese Puzzle, with random pieces scattered all over the film.
 Since it doesn’t move chronologically, you have to piece together everything.
 Watch it once, and then repeat.
 It’s like witnessing a different story unfold.

 When a mysterious fog engulfs over a small town, some people take an aggressive approach, dealing head-on with the sinister creatures coming out of the unholy fog.
 Others, however, presume it to be the ominous sign of the end of the world.
 Both groups take some rash decisions, leading to more turmoil and chaos.
 In a town crammed with ungodly creatures, where will they go to find a safe haven?

 The scares are haunting, not because of the scornful giant monsters, but because of the painstakingly laid groundwork before the action.
 Even before the monsters come out of the fog, the tension and dread already build up to a tipping point.
 There are monsters galore, especially at the end, but they don’t often come out of the fog.